-Social media was recently lively with news that scientists in Cyprus claimed to have found a new hybrid variant of SARS-CoV-2.
-Named Deltacron, it appears to be a combination of the Delta and Omicron variants.
-However, other experts have questioned whether this is truly a new variant, suggesting the finding may be due to contamination during laboratory testing.
+Social media has been lively recently with reports from Cyprus and France claiming to have found a new hybrid variant of SARS-CoV-2.
+Dubbed Deltacron, it appears to be a combination of the Delta and Omicron variants.
+However, many experts have questioned whether this is truly a new variant, suggesting some cases may be due to contamination during laboratory testing.
 Medical News Today looks at the arguments on both sides.

 On January 7, scientists in Cyprus reported that they had discovered a new variant of SARS-CoV-2.
 The variant, named Deltacron, is said to be a hybrid of Delta and Omicron.